What is an SKU Code?

 Today SKU codes are being widely used in Catalogues, E-Retailers, Product fulfillment centers, Retail stores, and Warehouses.
 Each retailer or company can create a unique SKU code for its products, utilities and services.

 How are the SKU codes formed?

-The core function of an SKU code is inventory management as well as improving customer satisfaction.
-The time consumed by the customer to select items is significantly reduced when products are assorted electronically.
+The significant function of the SKU code is effective inventory management as well as time-saving.
+There is reduction in customer spending time to select items when products have respective separate codes.

 Why is SKU so important?

 Stock keeping units are considered to be highly crucial because of its significant use in managing records and inventory.
 They are generally used by retail stores, storage warehouses, e-retailers, inventories and product service centers.
 Stock keeping units are useful in a lot of ways for a retailer or a company and have many prime uses.
 Lets go through them one by one: